Symptoms and conditions of Craniocervical Instability

 - Cervical Realignment Therapy

 We see many people at our center who suffer from a vast myriad of symptoms related to neurologic-type and vascular-type symptoms and conditions.
-These health challenges can be traced to their problems with their neck, cervical spine and craniocervical instability.
-These challenges can be termed psychiatric-like because in some people, these problems are manifest of cervical spine and craniocervical instability and are symptoms of nerve, vein, and arterial compression caused by the unstable bones of the neck pressing and compressing these vital structures.
-For a more detailed discussion, please see my article: dissociation, anxiety and depression.
+These health challenges can be traced to their problems with their neck, cervical spine, and craniocervical instability.
+These challenges can be termed psychiatric-like because, in some people, these problems are manifest of the cervical spine and craniocervical instability and are symptoms of nerve, vein, and arterial compression caused by the unstable bones of the neck pressing and compressing these vital structures.
+For a more detailed discussion, please see my article: dissociation, anxiety, and depression.

 What are we seeing in this image?